kernaltrap8/Akari/README.md

 - [Fixed std library](https://github.com/skiff/libpsutil/releases "Fixed std library")

 ## Notes
 - I am not the original author of this VSH Plugin.
-This is a mirror because the original author deleted his GitHub.
+He quit, and I am now the sole author and maintainer of Akari.
+All credits to him for the original code.
 - Thanks to WoddenPlankGames on Discord: https://github.com/Maxwelldoug @Maxwelldoug

-## Update!
-- Jordy is back!
-We are currently working on QoL improvements, I will keep you posted.